Turkey has a peculiar past of rulers, religions and cultural influences; all of which is reflected in its vibrant cuisine.

 Dining is pretty much broken down into two categories: kebap (no I’m not spelling it wrong) & meze, which go hand and hand, or oven cooked food.

 You should plan on eating kebap every single day.
 Lamb is king in Istanbul, and with good reason.
 A lamb kebap from the right place with a side of garlic yogurt and some perfectly seasoned butter rice?
 Heavenly.
-Meze is a bunch of small appetizers (think dolma, yogurt dips, meatballs, sautéed artichoke, eggplant dips, olives, Turkish cheese, hummus).
+Meze is a bunch of small appetizers (think dolma, yogurt dips, meatballs with great all natural sheep casings, sautéed artichoke, eggplant dips, olives, Turkish cheese, hummus).
 Meze is everything to me and one of the reasons why I was in culinary heaven in Turkey.
 I love the chance to try a whole bunch of foods at one meal, and meze affords me that luxury (and for cheap! how’s that for an oxymoron).

 Another great spot in the Sultanahmet old town area is Rumist.
 I suggest ordering the mixed meat in the clay pot with hummus and garlic yogurt dip.
 Touristy?
 Sure, it’s a bit theatrical with the breaking of the pot, but the bread is next level.
 This is also the perfect spot to order aryan.
 It’s a salty yogurt drink that is local to Turkey and worth trying, at least once.

 If you’d like to veer from the traditional, there are a few fine dining ‘experiences’ worth mentioning.
 We did the tasting at Mikla at the Marmara hotel and were pretty impressed with the creativity and price.
 The rooftop view wasn’t too shabby either.

 Pide and the Turkish pizza.